BastienPasdeloup/PyRat/README.md

 ### Alternate installation procedure without installing Git

-If you do not wish to install Git, you can follow these instructions instead:
+If you do not wish to install Git, you can follow these instructions instead of those above:

-1) Click on the green "<> Code" button on top of this page, and click on "Download ZIP".
+1) Click on the green **`<> Code`** button on top of this page, and click on "Download ZIP".

 2) Extract the downloaded archive and navigate (using the `cd` command if on Linux/OSX or `dir` command if on Windows) there in a terminal.
     Then, run the following command:<br />`python -m pip install .`